eataborda/ui-testcafe/README.md

 Example automation with the basic test configuration, contains examples of the different utilities offered by the automation framework

 Contains:
-- Automation made in JavaScript with basic examples of Testcafe features (API tests, UI with different configurations)
+- Automation made in JavaScript with basic examples of Testcafe features (API tests, UI tests with different configurations)

 ## Prerequisites
 - Verify that you have `Git` installed on your machine